LibrariesWest/opendata/usage/README.md

 | ----------- | ------------ | -------------- | ---- | ---- | ------- | -------------- | -------- | ------------------ |
 | 15/01/2018 | 15/01/2019 | | 12345 | 12345 | Bath Central  | Keynsham | 8 | Branch |

 That's a simplified view of a reservation record, but gives some of the key principles.
-If a number of people are waiting for a particular title the system needs to keep track of the current queue (the 'position'), and we can also see the method used to make the reservation.
+If a number of people are waiting for a particular title, the system needs to keep track of the queue (the 'position'), and we can also see the method used to make the reservation.
 It could be online through the library catalogue, or by coming in to a branch.

 When the item is available the user is notified and it can then be issued to the user.